elimboto/pde_simulations/README.md

 This is especially very important and useful if you have several Python versions installed in your system, to avoid possible problems.

-Next, make directory where you will put your code, in our case, we will make directory a directory under /home/user/ called pde_simulations:
+Next, make directory where you will put your code, in our case, we will make a directory under /home/user/ called pde_simulations:

 $mkdir  pde_simulations